SEL3091 : Sex and Money: Economies of the Victorian Novel

 Assessment Rationale And Relationship

-The commentary tests close reading skills and awareness of the immediate relationship between text and context.
-The longer essay tests the more complex strategies of reading which take into account the wider Victorian context and competing ideologies of the period.
+The longer final essay tests the more complex strategies of reading which take into account the wider Victorian context and competing ideologies of the period.

 Reading Lists